-8.405.2 ADMISSION PROCEDURES FOR ICF/IID FACILITIES
+8.405.2 ADMISSION PROCEDURES FOR ICF/MRICF/IID FACILITIES

-.21 When the client, based on RR/PC review, cannot reasonably be expected to make use of ICF/IID or Home and Community Based Services for the Developmentally Disabled, the RR/PC shall notify the physician and the Utilization Review Contractor.
-The physician and the Utilization Review Contractor/Community Center Board (URC/CCB) agency then proceed with the SNF or ICF placement under the provisions set forth at 10 CCR 2505-10 section 8.402.10 through 10 CCR 2505-10 section 8.402.16.
+.21 When the client, based on RR/PC review, cannot reasonably be expected to make use of LCF/MRICF/IID or Home and Community Based Services for the Developmentally Disabled, the RR/PC shall notify the physician and the Utilization Review Contractor.
+The physician and the Utilization Review Contractor/Community Center Board (URC/CCB) agency then proceed with the SNF or ICF placement under the provisions set forth at 10 CCR 2505-10 §section 8.402.10 through 10 CCR 2505-10 §section 8.402.16.

-- 22 When the RR/PC determines that a client is not appropriately served through HCBS-DD services or, in accordance with provisions permitting the client or the client's designated representative to choose institutional services as an alternative to HCBS-DD services, the RR/PC shall recommend placement to an ICF/IID facility.
+- When the RR/PC determines that a client is not appropriately served through HCB-DDHCBS-DD services or, in accordance with provisions permitting the client or the client's designated representative to choose institutional services as an alternative to HCB-DDHCBS-DD services, the RR/PC shall recommend placement to an HCF/MRICF/IID facility.
 The RR/PC shall seek the approval of the client's physician.
 The physician shall notify the URC/CCB agency of the proposed placement.
-Based on information provided by the RR/PC and the client's physician, the URC/SEP agency may certify the client for long term care prior to ICF/IID admission. - .23 The URC/CCB agency shall advise the County Department of Social/Human Services of the certification to enable the County Department staff to assist with the placement arrangements. - 24.
+Based on information provided by the RR/PC and the client's physician, the URC/SEP agency may certify the client for long term care prior to HCF/MRICF/IID admission. - .23 The URC/CCB agency shall advise the County Department of Social/Human Services of the certification to enable the County Department staff to assist with the placement arrangements. - 24.
 The ULTC-100.2 and other transfer documents concerning medical information as applicable must accompany the client to the facility. - .25 Following receipt of the fully completed ULTC 100.2, the URC/CCB shall review the information and make a final certification decision.
-If certification is approved, the URC/CCB shall assign an initial length of stay according to 10 CCR 2505-10 section 8.404.1.
-If certification is denied, the decision of the URC/CCB may be appealed in accordance with the appeals process at 10 CCR 2505-10 section 8.057.
+If certification is approved, the URC/CCB shall assign an initial length of stay according to the guidelines at 10 CCR 2505-10 section 8.10 CCR 2505-10 section 8.404.1§8.404.1.
+If certification is denied, the decision of the URC/CCB may be appealed in accordance with the appeals process at §10 CCR 2505-10 section 8.057.

-8.405.30 ADMISSION PROCEDURES FOR THE HOME AND COMMUNITY BASED SERVICES FOR THE DEVELOPMENTALLY DISABLED (HCBS-DD)
+8.405.30 ADMISSION PROCEDURES FOR THE HOME AND COMMUNITY BASED SERVICES FOR THE DEVELOPMENTALLY DISABLED (HCB-DDHCBS-DD)

-- .31 RR/PC's may evaluate clients for HCBS-DD services if, in the judgment of the RR/PC, such services represent a viable alternative to SNF, ICF, or ICF/IID services.
-The evaluation shall be carried out in accordance with the procedures set forth in 2 CCR section 503-1. - .32 If the RR/PC recommends HCBS-DD placement, then the URC/CCB will approve certification for services for the developmentally disabled at the level of care recommended by the RR/PC.
+- .31 RR/PC's may evaluate clients for HCB-DDHCBS-DD services if, in the judgment of the RR/PC, such services represent a viable alternative to SNF, ICF, or ICF/MRICF/IID services.
+The evaluation shall be carried out in accordance with the procedures set forth in 2 C.C.R., CCR section 503-1. - .32 If the RR/PC recommends HCB-DDHCBS-DD placement, then the URC/CCB will approve certification for services for the developmentally disabled at the level of care recommended by the RR/PC.
 The client will be placed in alternative service.